 Previously, a homeowner facing a foreclosure in New York had to raise the defense of standing in a responsive pleading, like in an answer or in a pre-answer motion to dismiss, often within 30 days.
 If homeowners didn't introduce the issue of standing within the allotted time frame, they waived their right to bring it up later on in the court process.
 But many homeowners didn't understand the foreclosure paperwork served on them or didn't hire a lawyer until it was too late to argue a lack of standing as a defense.
 So, in many instances, homeowners lost their property in a foreclosure—even though the bank wasn't permitted to start the suit in the first place.

-Senate Bill S5160 amended New York’s Real Property Actions and Proceedings Law by adding a new section 1302-a, which permits a homeowner defendant in a foreclosure suit to raise a defense of standing at any time in the litigation.
+Senate Bill S5160 amended New York's Real Property Actions and Proceedings Law by adding a new section 1302-a, which permits a homeowner defendant in a foreclosure suit to raise a defense of standing at any time in the litigation.
 But the defendant may not put forward an objection or defense of lack of standing following a foreclosure sale, unless the judgment of foreclosure and sale was issued upon the defendant's default.
+So, a foreclosed borrower can assert a lack of standing even after a foreclosure sale if the judgment of foreclosure was a default judgment.

 Effective date: December 23, 2019